logiclogue/jordanlord.co.uk/src/blog/object-oriented-programming-in-c.md

 ## Objects

-Objects are the key data structure in object-oriented programming.
+Objects are the key data structures in object-oriented programming.
 C has the `struct` data type to create, what basically are, objects.

 Here is an example: